guido5544/hc-caas/README.md

 ## Demos

-A simple demo application that uses the API directly and which can be used for testing CaaS locally and exploring the REST API usage can be found here: [Basic Demo Github Link](https://github.com/techsoft3d/caas_basic_example)
+A simple demo application that uses the API directly and which can be used for testing CaaS locally and exploring the REST API usage can be found here: [Basic Demo Github Link](https://github.com/techsoft3d/caas_basic_example). **This demo is the perfect starting point for understanding how to use CaaS in your own application via its REST API.**

 A more comprehensive demo that aims to demonstrate a more realistic use-case, includes user and project management and accesses CaaS server-side can be found here: [Advanced Demo Github Link](https://github.com/techsoft3d/caas-demo-app)